gufan0000/CFGManager/README.md

-# Horizon - CS2 Configuration Tool (English/中文)
+# Fan_Horizon - CS2 Configuration Tool (English/中文)

 ## English

-**Horizon** is a user-friendly configuration tool designed to simplify the process of customizing your Counter-Strike 2 (CS2) settings.
+**Fan_Horizon** is a user-friendly configuration tool designed to simplify the process of customizing your Counter-Strike 2 (CS2) settings.
 This repository contains the **open-source** `horizon.py` script, which provides a basic graphical interface for managing your CS2 configuration files.

 **Features of the open-source `horizon.py`:**